ArturAzarskyy/CSC413-Stock-Prediction/README.md

 ## Contributions
 - Artur Azarskyy: researched articles and papers on topic, created the pre-processing workflow, created the StockDataset class, and sampler which could be used to train the model, writing of the documentation of the parts I did.
 I refactored the time embeding to be a torch model, I also created all of the other parts related to the basic model.
+Also did a bit for testing the model, to make sure that models runs.
 - Jordan Tam: Researched articles and papers on topic, worked on Time2Vector, wrote about Ethical Consideration and the other parts of that I worked on
 -